AdobeDocs/experience-platform.en/help/rtcdp/partner-data/supplement-first-party-profiles.md

 ### Export audiences that you want to be enriched when keyed off Personal Identifiable Information (PII) or hashed-PII {#export-audiences}

 Export the audiences that you want the partner to enrich.
-Use the cloud storage destinations provided by Real-time CDP, such as Amazon S3 or SFTP.
+Use the cloud storage destinations provided by Real-Time CDP, such as Amazon S3 or SFTP.
 Read the following documentation pages to complete this step:

 * [Amazon S3 destination](/help/destinations/catalog/cloud-storage/amazon-s3.md) documentation page
 * [SFTP destination](/help/destinations/catalog/cloud-storage/sftp.md) documentation page